-We actively evaluate various strategic transactions on an ongoing basis and may acquire other businesses, products or technologies as well as pursue strategic alliances, joint ventures or investments in complementary businesses.
+We actively evaluate various strategic transactions on an ongoing basis, including the acquisition of other businesses, products or technologies as well as pursuing strategic alliances, joint ventures or investments in complementary businesses.
 Any of these transactions could be material to our financial condition and operating results and expose us to many risks, including:

-- disruption in our relationships with collaborators or suppliers as a result of such a transaction; - unanticipated liabilities related to acquired companies; - difficulties integrating acquired personnel, technologies and operations into our existing business; - retention of key employees; - diversion of management time and focus from operating our business to management of strategic alliances or joint ventures or acquisition integration challenges; - increases in our expenses and reductions in our cash available for operations and other uses; and - possible write-offs or impairment charges relating to acquired businesses.
+- disruption in our relationships with collaborators or suppliers as a result of such a transaction; - unanticipated liabilities related to acquired companies; - difficulties integrating acquired personnel, technologies and operations into our existing business; - retention of key employees; - diversion of management time and focus from operating our business to pursuing strategic transactions and managing any such strategic alliances, joint ventures or acquisition integration challenges; - · increases in our expenses and reductions in our cash available for operations and other uses; and - · possible write-offs or impairment charges relating to acquired businesses.